What you can see, and what you can't.

 - Retirement is routine

-The metric set evolves with the operation.
+The metric set evolves with the operation and reads across both populations natively.
 New decisions trigger new metrics.
 Solved problems retire their metrics.
-The dashboard is a living instrument, not a museum.
+AI scope changes adjust metric baselines so quarter-on-quarter comparisons hold.
+The dashboard is a living instrument, not a museum, and not two museums.

 - New decisions create new metrics